To learn more about the resources and services offered by the VRC, explore the links to your left

 VRC Work-Study Positions

-The VRC offers three types of work-study jobs: 1) Visual Resources Assistant, 2) Equipment Room Assistant, and 3) Document Scanning Assistant (spring 2013 pilot).
+The VRC offers three types of work-study jobs: 1) Visual Resources Assistant, and 2) Equipment Room Assistant.
 We advertise vacancies with Student Employment — their job postings are accessible through the Student Employment channel in the myCUinfo portal.
 These positions are limited to students with work-study awards through financial aid.
-They are not restricted to Art and Art History majors, but having this interest and experience is desirable, and the jobs do provide students working in these and related disciplines a great opportunity to work with and learn about art, images, imaging, or equipment for use in creative work, documentation, and teaching.
+They are not restricted to Art and Art History majors, but having this interest and experience is desirable, and the jobs provide students working in these and related disciplines a great opportunity to work with and learn about art, images, imaging, or equipment for use in creative work, documentation, and teaching.

 - Job description and application instructions for: Visual Resources Assistant position [PDF]